Libyan flood survivors weigh water shortages against landmine risk

 "I am staying in our area trying to clean it and trying to verify who is missing," he said.
 "Thank God for giving us patience."

-Another resident said people were at a loss over what to do next.
+Mohamed Alnaji Bushertila, a government employee, said 48 members of his wider family were missing.
+Another resident said survivors were at a loss over what to do next.

-A report by the U.N.'s Office for the Coordination of Humanitarian Affairs (OCHA) said Libyan authorities had detected at least 55 children poisoned from drinking polluted water in Derna, where the homeless were surviving in makeshift shelters, schools or packed into the houses of relatives or friends.
+The homeless are surviving in makeshift shelters, schools or packed into the houses of relatives or friends, OCHA said.

-Floodwaters had shifted landmines and other ordnance left over from years of conflict, posing an extra risk to the thousands of displaced people on the move, it said.
+Floodwaters had shifted landmines and other ordnance left over from years of conflict, posing an extra risk to the thousands of displaced people on the move, it added.

+OCHA said that according to the latest data from the International Organization for Migration, more than 40,000 people had been displaced across northeastern Libya, but warned that figure was likely to be higher.

 CLINGING ON